Election (2005 film)

 The film premiered as an "Official Selection" at the 2005 Cannes Film Festival, before being released in Hong Kong on 20 October 2005, with a Category III rating.
 A sequel, Election 2 (also known as Triad Election in the United States), was released in 2006.

-Hilary Hongjin He, a doctoral student at the University of Western Sydney, stated that compared to its sequel, this film is "less political or suspicious" from a Mainland standpoint.

 Plot

 In Hong Kong, the Hongmen-descendant and 50,000-strong triad Wo Lin Shing elects a new chairman every two years.
 The two leading contenders of the current election, Lok and Big D, carry out some last-minute "campaigning".
 Lok is calm, patient and even-tempered, while Big D, who attempts to buy the election with bribes, is boisterous, impatient and quick-tempered.
 After some quarrelling among both candidates' supporters, the triad's elders elect Lok as the new chairman.
 Big D refuses to honour the result, and instead attempts to obtain the triad's dragonhead baton, a symbol of the chairman's authority, from Whistle, the previous chairman.
 Whistle orders for the baton to be hidden.
 Lok also has his supporters search for the baton.

 The police step in to prevent infighting and maintain the peace by arresting the triad's key figures, including Whistle, Big D, and Lok, who is handcuffed and taken away in front of his young son.
 However, due to a lack of incriminating evidence, the triad members can only be temporarily detained.
 During the arrest, Big D attacks Whistle, causing Whistle to be hit by a car.
 A grievously injured Whistle indicates intent to testify to the police's anti-triad unit to expose Big D; this extends Big D's detention.
 Not wanting the triad's crimes to be exposed, Lok has his lawyer convince Whistle to kill himself to ensure Whistle's family's safety.
-While in custody, the police allow the triad elders to try to broker peace, but Big D threatens to break away from Wo Lin Shing and form a new triad, which would upset triad tradition and bring about much violence; this causes most of the triad unites against Big D.
+While in custody, the police allow the triad elders to try to broker peace, but Big D threatens to break away from Wo Lin Shing and form a new triad, which would upset triad tradition and bring about much violence; this causes most of the triad to unite against Big D.